-Human settlers arrived on Spain’s territory 35 thousand years ago.
+Human settlers arrived in Spain’s territory 35 thousand years ago.
 Hispania, as Spain was initially named, was inhabited mostly by Iberian, Basques and Celts.
 Archeologists have been successful in finding cave paintings in Altamira that prove early human settlements.

-As the Roman Empire grew in territory, Spain fell under its reign in 200 before Christ.
+As the Roman Empire grew in the territory, Spain fell under its reign in 200 before Christ.
 Although it took great efforts of the Romans to conquer this territory, once they obtain it, they ruled for more than six centuries.
 During this time they adapted the local inhabitants to their ways.
 Apart from the Latin language, the law was implemented as well as Roman roads.
 Romans didn’t just want to educate local inhabitants, they wanted to exploit their maritime capabilities.
 Products such as gold, wine, wool and olive oil were exported from Spain’s harbors.
 Their agriculture grew as the Romans installed their irrigation mechanisms, which can still be seen today.
-Christianity, as one of the pillar in the Roman Empire, was introduced to the Spaniards in the 1st century AD.
+Christianity, as one of the pillars in the Roman Empire, was introduced to the Spaniards in the 1st century AD.
 Spanish law, religion and language, as it is known today, bears its roots from this particular era.
 In 409 the Roman Empire started to weaken.
 That same year Germanicu Suebi, Vandals and Sarmatian Alans took upon themselves to occupy Spain.
-Social and economical situation changed and became more simplified.
+Social and economic situation changed and became more simplified.
 However, many institutions brought by the Romans still remained, including Christianity.

 By the 8th century Spain was majorly conquered by Moorish Muslims.
 This was an Islamic army from North Africa.
-They subordinated Christians according to their Islamic law.
+They subordinated Christians, according to their Islamic law.
 Christians were required to pay tax and had inferior legal and social rights to the rest of the population of the time.
 Slowly but surely, the conversion to Islam took hold until the 10th century, Under their reign, the city of Córdoba thrived as the wealthiest and most elegant city in this part of Europe.
 Cultures merged, with Muslims bringing their traditions from their homeland in the East and the North of Africa.

 This region enjoyed a flourish of Muslim, Christian and Jewish teachings.
 With that came the revival and widening of the traditional Greek learning that the Muslims and the Jews were looking to extend to the rest of Western Europe.

 The Reconquista period brought back Christianity to the Iberian peninsula.
 Covadonga was the city where the initial battle was fought in 722.
-This period overlapped with the Muslim rule and battles were fought for centuries until all Muslim invaders settled outside the peninsula.
+This period overlapped with the Muslim rule and battles was fought for centuries until all Muslim invaders settled outside the peninsula.
 Palencia and Salamanca became the first cities to establish universities in 1200.
 However, the 14th century brought Spain the plague, devastating the peninsula.
 1469 saw Isabella I of Castille marry Ferdinand II of Aragon.
 This marriage united the two kingdoms of the peninsula, Kingdom of Castille and the Kingdom of Aragon.
-1492 was the birth of the Spanish Inquisition which ordered the Spain’s Jews to turn to Christianity or be banishment from Spain’s territory.
+1492 was the birth of the Spanish Inquisition, which ordered the Spain’s Jews to turn to Christianity or be banished from Spain’s territory.
 Isabella and Ferdinand’ royal power was centralized.
 They then began calling their land España.
 At this time, Spain’s political and religious reforms established the land as the world’s first power.

 Spain in the 16th & 17th Centuries